angryLid/clashtester/README.md

 ## Usage

 1. Switch to subscription that you are going to test.
-2.  clone this repository and run following command:
+2.  download from [Releases](https://github.com/angryLid/clashtester/releases) and run following command:

 ```bash
 go run main.go [name]
 # eg. go run main.go us jp
 # It will test all proxies whose name includes us or jp.
 ```
+## How It Works
+1. Download 100KB x 8
+2. Upload 100KB x 8
+3. Download 10MB x 2

 ## Known Issues

-if could't download 25MB data within 15 seconds, then it will report 0.00MB/s.
-But the speed is probably between 0 and 1.66 MB/s
+if could't download 10MB data within 20 seconds, then it will report 0.00MB/s.
+But the speed is probably between 0 and 0.5 MB/s

 ## References